FrenchBazou/satNOGS-DB/README.md

 # satNOGS-DB
-Read and save satNOGS data.
+Reads and saves satNOGS data in csv format.
-To run the project from the command line, go to the dist folder and type the following:

-java -jar "satNOGS-DB.jar"
+To run the project from the command line, go to the dist folder and type the following : java -jar "satNOGS-DB.jar"